Juicing Journal – The First 10 Days

 Grand total: $68.47

-Take note that this is for two people (me and my wife) so each of us roughly spent $34 for 10 days or $3.40/day.
+Remember that all of this are for two people (me and my wife) so this equates to $34 for 10 days or $3.40/day.

 Most of the recipes I used needed only 3 or 4 ingredients so if you’re recipe has more or you’ll juice more than once, you’d obviously have to add to this total.